liveahero-wiki/liveahero-wiki.github.io/_charas/yoshiori.md

     Today, he fights to have his existence recognized by the people he loves again.
 - stockId: 10722
+  BIO_H01: |-
+    Yoshiori gained a new look on his journey on the luxurious galactic mystery train.

+    His parallel weapon is transformed into twin revolver which is used to protect the passenger, and a sunglasses with the capability to detect and project any possible danger in the surroundings, It represent a belief in protection while still maintaining Yoshiori's style in eliminating his enemies.

+    The high mobility of the hero suit is adapted for assault, while the though physical and mental endurance allowed him to protect his target and sacrifice himself if necessary.
+  BIO_H02: |-
+    Being unrecognized for most people, Yoshiori sometimes feel like as if he's a ghost.

+    The dreams he hold when he's still a child, the days when he trains himself desperately all the time to reach that…

+    that kind of dreams will never come true now, was what he used as an excuse, but now he threw it away and wish for once more to be able to protect someone.

+    As a security professional (SP), even with his vanished arm, he will still appear in front of any threat and put his life on the line against it.
   extra_sprites: fg_yoshioriTrain2305_h01_skin2,fg_yoshioriTrain2305_h01_skin3
 sidekicks:
 - stockId: 10721